DaoCloud/DaoCloud-docs/docs/en/docs/install/community/k8s/offline.md

 This page will guide you to install DCE Community package offline in a standard Kubernetes cluster, which is recommended in the production environment.

-Click [Online Install Community Package](../../../videos/install.md) to watch a video demo for online install.
+Click [Online Install DCE Community](../../../videos/install.md) to watch a video demo for online install.

 ## Preparation

 - Prepare a Kubernetes cluster.
-For resources required, see [Cluster Resources for Installing Community Package](../resources.md).
+For resources required, see [Cluster Resources for Installing DCE Community](../resources.md).

     - Create a StorageClass and set it the default SC
     - Install CoreDNS in the cluster